 Often, employers will get a course discount by signing up as a company, so be sure to check with your potential employer regarding this before paying for it yourself.

 We have a list of some Miami bartending schools here.

 How Much Do Bartenders Make Hourly in Florida?

-According to Indeed.com, bartenders make roughly $15.55 an hour in Florida.
+According to Indeed.com, bartenders make roughly $13.92 an hour before tips in Florida as of 2023.
 Now, this number will vary significantly from bar to bar.
 For instance, if you are bartending at the hottest beachfront bar in Miami, you will likely be making much more money in tips than at a local eatery in Lakeland.

 How Old Do I Have To Be To Serve Alcohol?

 In Florida, you have to be 18 years old to serve alcohol.
-However, many employers won’t consider you until you are 21 for simple liability purposes.
+However, many employers won’t consider you until you are 21 for simple liability purposes (source).